Tree Planting Incentive Program

 Q. What kind of tree should I plant?

 - A list of eligible species is provided at this link.
 No trees will be eligible for the cost-share program unless they are from the eligible species list or the applicant has received prior written approval for exceptions.
+Excluded species for which no exception will be granted include most trees/shrubs that are less than 20’ tall at maturity, Arborvitae and junipers, most maples, dwarf varieties (such as dwarf evergreens or fruit trees), and many columnar varieties.
+These types of trees are valuable and encouraged, but don’t qualify for the incentive because they are either already overplanted and not contributing to diversity goals, or too small or narrow to contribute to canopy goals as described in the Urban Forest Management Plan.
 Consult with Village staff for the parkway tree species list.

 - Consult with your nursery or landscaper to consider location, tree height and spread at maturity, autumn color and other ornamental characteristics that you like, suitability for soil and weather conditions.